RafaelTakata0105/ML_projects/README.md

 ML_projects
 ==============================

-A collection of notebooks that use Machine Learning
+A collection of projects where Machine Learning is applied

 Project Organization
 ------------